Nongsa Point Marina

 Back to top

-Racing Classes: Nongsa to Neptune - the long kite run south, sheet on and send it!
+Racing Classes: Nongsa to Fishhead – A port fetch along the north shore of Bintan, bear away around Tanjong Berakit, pop the kite, sheet on and send it!

-Cruising Classes: Nongsa to Fishhead – We get you out of the industrial north as quick as possible, it gets better all the way
+Cruising Classes: Nongsa to Fishhead – We get you out of the industrial north as quick as possible, it gets better all the way.
+After Lobam you’ll have the breeze on your port beam for a stonking reach to Fishhead.

-Cruising Classes: Fishhead to Neptune.
+Fishhead to Neptune.
 Suffice to say that if you’ve not been there before, by the end of the day you’ll wonder why not.
 It’s just gorgeous.
+Options to give the faster boats an alternative route.

 The Race to Zero – Pollywogs beware!